axelarnetwork/axelarate-community/documentation/docs/validator-zone/setup/vald-tofnd.md

 To stop vald, run 'docker stop vald'
 ```

 Save a copy of your `broadcaster` mnemonic in a safe place.
+See [Backup](/validator-zone/setup/backup) for detailed instructions.